If you have ever tried virtual reality (VR) and wondered why did it feel so real then this blog-post is for you!

 Brain substrates of VR presence

 In 2006, the first EEG study was conducted with a group of children and adults watching a roller coaster in VR with different immersive conditions in order to detect the neurophysiological underpinnings of presence.
-Although children reported a stronger sense of presence, the results indicated that in both groups the strong presence experience was correlated with higher activations in the parietal brain areas (known to be involved in spatial processing, navigation, body-centered representation of space and visuomotor control).
-Another important finding was that, in comparison to youngsters, adults showed stronger activation in the prefrontal areas (known to be responsible for control of executive functions).
-This might be explained by the assumption that activation in the frontal brain regions causes critical evaluation of VR stimuli in adults.
-The same pattern isn’t observable in children as the prefrontal brain areas aren’t yet fully developed at their age.
-Results indicated also the important role of insula in experiencing presence.
+Although children reported a stronger sense of presence, the results indicated that in both groups strong presence experience was correlated with higher activations in the parietal brain areas (known to be involved in spatial processing, navigation, body-centered representation of space and visuomotor control).
+Another important finding was that in comparison to youngsters, adults showed stronger activation in the prefrontal areas (known to be responsible for a control of executive functions).
+This might be explained by an assumption that activation in the frontal brain regions causes critical evaluation of VR stimuli in adults.
+The same pattern is not observable in children as the prefrontal brain areas are not yet fully developed at their age.
+Results indicated also the important role of the insula in experiencing presence.
 Insula, the brain region placed deep between the parietal, frontal and temporal lobes, is known to be involved in modulating body related sensations, attention, and self-awareness.
-Another brain structure associated with the parietal lobe that showed significantly increased activation during strong sense of presence was posterior cingulate gyrus (among different functions involved in processing emotional stimulus, episodic memory, spatial attention).
-Authors state that increased activation in the parietal cortex while experiencing presence can be explained by stimulating the emotional centers through different pathways, including cingulate gyrus, which generates emotions like fear and joy.
+Another brain structure associated with the parietal lobe that showed significantly increased activation during a strong sense of presence was the posterior cingulate gyrus (among different functions involved in processing emotional stimulus, episodic memory, spatial attention).
+The authors state that increased activation in the parietal cortex while experiencing presence can be explained by stimulating emotional centers through different pathways, including the cingulate gyrus, which generates emotions like fear and joy.
 This consequently might lead to an increased presence experience in VR.

 2 years later, the same authors repeated their study this time using fMRI.
-Results indicated that the prefrontal regions namely Dorsolateral Prefrontal Cortex (DLPFC) inhibit the sense of presence in adults.
-Again as in the previous study, this pattern was not observable in youngsters.
+The results indicated that the prefrontal brain regions, namely Dorsolateral Prefrontal Cortex (DLPFC) inhibit the sense of presence in adults.
+Again, similar to the previous study, this pattern was not observable in youngsters.
 DLPFC unites brain areas that are known to be involved in attention modulation, cognitive control and is highly interconnected with the parietal brain regions.
-In comparison to children, adults have fully developed prefrontal brain regions, thus their DLPFC manages to control the activities in the parietal lobe more effectively.
-Hence the authors assume that it can inhibit the sense of presence in VR by critically evaluating the VR stimuli.
+In comparison to children, adults have fully developed prefrontal brain regions, thus their DLPFC manages to control activities in the parietal lobe more effectively.
+Hence, the authors assume that it can inhibit the sense of presence in VR by critically evaluating VR stimuli.

 More recent findings add credibility to the previous ones.
-The study from 2013, also reports the increase in activation in the parietal lobe and in insula during the strong experience of presence.
-While another one stresses the relationship between an increase in the presence experience and decrease in activity of those brain regions, namely DLPFC, responsible for controlling attentional recourses.
-Hence, it can be stated that strong sense of presence is accompanied by accumulating attentional recourses towards VR environment at the expense of ignoring the outer real world.
+The study from 2013, also reports an increase in activation in the parietal lobe and in insula during the strong experience of presence.
+While another one stresses the relationship between an increase in the presence experience and a decrease in an activity of DLPFC, that is responsible for controlling attentional recourses.
+Hence, it can be stated that a strong sense of presence is accompanied by accumulating attentional recourses towards VR environment at an expense of ignoring the outer real world.

-Another evidence that insula plays one of the key roles in experiencing presence comes from an interesting model, where presence is viewed as an everyday phenomenon and studied in line with schizophrenia and Depersonalization Disorder (DPD).
-Here these mental disorders are described as states of “disturbed presence”.
-According to the model, the crucial phenomenon for presence is a continuous prediction of emotional states generated in insula.
+Another evidence that insula plays one of the key roles in experiencing presence comes from an interesting theory, where presence is viewed as an everyday phenomenon and is studied in line with schizophrenia and Depersonalization Disorder (DPD).
+Here these mental disorders are described as the states of “disturbed presence”.
+According to the model, the crucial phenomenon for presence is a continuous prediction of emotional states generated in the insula.
 E.g. when a frightening stimulus is anticipated, the innate prediction of the organism is anxiety, accompanied by an adequate bodily reaction.
-When the actual frightening stimulus is present, the organism compares between an anticipated state and actual state of the body.
-The author argues that there will always be a mismatch between predicted and actual state, however strong sense of presence is the result of “successful suppression of this mismatch between the predicted and actual interoceptive state”.
-The assumption of the author that insula is the basic brain organ generating a sense of presence can be validated by the data that insular activity in DPD is abnormally low.
+When an actual frightening stimulus is present, organism compares between an anticipated state and actual bodily state.
+The author argues that there will always be a mismatch between predicted and actual state, however, a strong sense of presence is the result of “successful suppression of this mismatch between the predicted and actual interoceptive state”.
+The assumption of the author that the insula is the basic brain region generating a sense of presence can be validated by the data that insular activity in DPD is abnormally low.

 And still, why does it feel so real?

-Combining VR and brain-imaging techniques provide the possibility to simulate real situations, induce actions, emotions under the full control of the experimenter, and to measure the underlying brain processes.
+Finally, the crucial point here is that combining VR and brain-imaging techniques provide the possibility to simulate real-world situations, induce actions and emotions under a full control of an experimenter, and at the same time to measure the underlying brain processes.
 Hence, considering presence as being a “fundamental property of consciousness” studying it in VR provides the unique possibility to study our sense of being in the here and now, being alive in the real world.